Last Updated on 9th November 2021 by Mike@bitaboutbritain

 The Cerne Abbas Giant is one of Britain’s best known hill figures, cut into the hillside near the pretty Dorset village of Cerne Abbas.
 It is formed of a chalk-filled trench about 1 foot deep and across, stands 180 feet (55 metres) high and depicts a nude male wielding a large knobbly club – and so on…

 Some people believe the Giant represents an ancient Celtic deity, or Hercules.
-Actually, the age of the Cerne Abbas Giant is uncertain; although it is given the benefit of the doubt and listed by A Bit About Britain as prehistoric, it may have been cut as recently as the 17th century.
+Actually, the age of the Cerne Abbas Giant has long been uncertain; although A Bit About Britain used to list it as prehistoric, many thought it may have been cut as recently as the 17th century.
+But recent investigations suggest something else entirely.
 There is some evidence that the Giant once had a cloak casually slung over the left arm – Hercules is often depicted with a lion skin over his arm – and a further suggestion that he once carried a severed head in his left hand.
-If the Giant is some 2,000 years old, as some think, then a severed head would chime with the image of an Iron Age warrior, or god, returning from battle with his enemy’s head as a prize.
+If the Giant was some 2,000 years old, as some believed, then a severed head would chime with the image of an Iron Age warrior, or god, returning from battle with his enemy’s head as a prize.
 Advocates of the 17th-century school of thought, however, point out that the earliest reference to the Giant is from 1694, that there is no reference to the Giant in any of the surviving records from nearby Cerne Abbey, and speculate that it is a malicious representation of Oliver Cromwell, who did not endear himself to a local landowner.
 If so, there was obviously more to Cromwell than the history books usually tell us.

 I may as well mention that there’s a local legend that a Giant was killed on the hill and the good folk of Cerne Abbas marked round the body to preserve its outline.
 Are we to assume, then, that the Giant died happy?